input-output-hk/marconi/doc/read-the-docs-site/doc/marconi-as-a-library/tutorials/write-first-indexer.rst

 * Cardano blockchain (specifically `cardano-node <https://github.com/input-output-hk/cardano-node>`_)
 * Haskell (mainly the `cardano-api <https://github.com/input-output-hk/cardano-api>`_, `lens <https://hackage.haskell.org/package/lens>`_, `sqlite-simple <https://hackage.haskell.org/package/sqlite-simple>`_ libraries)
-* how chain-indexing works in general
+* How chain-indexing works in general

 The main building blocks of an indexer are:

 1) the event: the information you want to extract from a block and store it
-2) the instanciation of the indexer: particuarly the specification of the storage engine
+2) the instantiation of the indexer: particuarly the specification of the storage engine
-3) the instanciation of the worker: in order to be able to run the indexer in a separate thread so that we can run several indexers simultaneously
+3) the instantiation of the worker: in order to be able to run the indexer in a separate thread so that we can run several indexers simultaneously
 4) the query interface: specifies the queries supported by the indexer and how to run the query against some storage

 For reference, the import list is: